 “My practice contemplates the notion of the self as a microcosm of the cosmos and the evolution of social connectivity in the age of rapid technological advancement.
 My work uses philosophy, science and empirical research to address the value of the body and its symbiotic relation to nature,” says Ashley.

-Ashley is collaborating with scientist, Swati Aggarwal, a structural biologist with a specialisation in sample preparation for neutron crystallography and currently working as an Early-stage Scientist in Neutron Instruments Division at ESS in Lund.
+Ashley is collaborating with former ESS PhD student Dr. Swati Aggarwal, a structural biologist with a specialisation in sample preparation for neutron crystallography.

 Swati explains: “To put it simply, we use various instruments at ESS’s Deuteration & Macromolecular Crystallisation (DEMAX) lab to extract proteins from bacteria, animals or even plants in the form of a solution.
 We then convert this solution into the form of beautiful crystals (just like snow or salt crystals).”